jmh3434/java-precourse/Precourse Java.md

-POST - update information and performing an action
+POST – this is used to update information and when performing an action

-GET - rertreiving information
+GET – this is used for retrieving information